 Take that smart phone and do the smart thing - dial us if you have questions

-If you have a divorce or paternity case that you have questions about your need for a forensic accountant, please don’t hesitate to contact us.
-That is why we offer a free initial consultation.
+If you have a divorce or paternity case that you have questions about your need for a forensic accountant, please don't hesitate to contact us.
+That is why we offer an affordable initial strategy session.
 Not only will we help you find a good forensic accountant for your family law case but we will take over your representation if, after talking, we believe we are a good fit for you and you for us.
 We are divorce and family law attorneys and that is all we do.

 What are the main uses of the forensic accountant in a divorce cases?